ARMmbed/mbed-os-example-client/README.md

 **Step 3**: Click the **Connected devices** link under **My devices** to see your registered mbed Client example device.

 **Step 4**: You can send requests to mbed Client device with Device Connector API.
 To do that, click **API Console** under **Device Connector**.
 Click the URL to create a request.
-For example: `http://ds-test.dev.mbed.com/v1/endpoints/lwm2m-endpoint/Test/0/S` creates a GET request to the static **/Test/0/S** resource.
+For example: `http://ds-test.dev.mbed.com/v1/endpoints/lwm2m-endpoint/Test/0/S?sync=true` creates a GET request to the static **/Test/0/S** resource.

 The **/Test/0/S** represents the static resource that is a fixed value set in the mbed Client.

-The **/Test/0/D** represents the dynamic resource that can be read by the mbed Device Server (mDS).
+The **/Test/0/D** represents the dynamic resource that can be read by the mbed Device Server.
 It is linked with the **SW2** button on the FRDM board.
 The value starts from zero and every time you press the **SW2** button the node increases the counter value by 1.
 You can make a CoAP request to the node resources to get the latest value.
 To do that, click **API Console** under **Device Connector**.
 Click the URL to create a request.
-For example: `http://ds-test.dev.mbed.com/v1/endpoints/lwm2m-endpoint/Test/0/D` creates a GET request to the **/Test/0/D** resource.This returns the latest value of **/Test/0/D**.
+For example: `http://ds-test.dev.mbed.com/v1/endpoints/lwm2m-endpoint/Test/0/D?sync=true` creates a GET request to the **/Test/0/D** resource.This returns the latest value of **/Test/0/D**.

+**NOTE:** In case you are getting error like Server Response : 410(Gone) or other such error, try clearing cache of your browser, logout and login again and then try.

 For more information on the mbed Device Connector REST API, see [help pages](http://connector-test.dev.mbed.com/#help-rest-api).